Killfaeh/PeguyCreativeSuite/README.md

 # PeguyCreativeSuite
-The Péguy creative suite is a set of softwares for artistic creation using procedural generation.
+The Péguy creative suite is a set of softwares for artistic creation using procedural generation or generative AI.

 ## [Péguy Vectors](https://github.com/Killfaeh/PeguyVectors)